Speakers & Panelists

 Jennifer Hartstein, PsyD, Nancy Tarshis Legacy Fellow

-Session: OverAccommodation: The Pitfalls in Parenting and Education (TBD)
+Session: OverAccommodation: The Pitfalls in Parenting and Education (Time TBA)

 Bio: Dr. Jen is a nationally recognized child, adolescent, and family psychologist who is an expert in emotion regulation strategies and effective communication, helping people revolutionize the way they feel, to flourish in their relationships and life.